naugtur/node-diagnostics-howtos/core-dumps.md

 - install lldb in your system (from apt)
 - install llnode according to readme [llnode notes](llnode.md)
 - enable writing core dumps `ulimit -c unlimited`
-- run the app and see it break!
+- run the app and see it break
-  - node dumps when it runs out of memory
+  - node dumps when it runs out of memory or segfaults
   - set `--abort-on-uncaught-exception` to dump core on crash
   - call `process.abort()`
   - or just use `gcore <PID>` to generate core dump on demand